sensum/docs/source/includes/android/_tutorial.md

 * *Realm* is a Mobile Database that provides an alternative to *SQLite* & *Core Data*.
 * We use *Realm* to safely and efficiently store/query data from the response the **SensumAPI** returns.
 We recommend you take some time to study the RealmDocs <a href = "https://realm.io/docs/java/latest/"> here</a>.
 * A significant advantage for developers using the **SensumSDK** is the ability to query the *Realm* database from the front-end to see what data has been captured/stored.
+* Data is persisted in *Realm* for a session as long as the user doesn't start a new session using **START_CAPTURE**, before staring a new session the data for the old session is deleted from *Realm* to avoid mixing user's data accross multiple sessions, therefore if the data for a session needs to be persisted it would need to be saved before starting a new session.
 * When an event has been received by the *BroadcastReceiver*, the developer can query the *Realm* database to retrieve the values received from the **SensumAPI**.
 * The **AROUSAL_EVENT_FILTER** lets the developer know that the **SensumSDK** has received an ‘arousal event’.
 * Code Snippet 18 displays how the developer could query *Realm* to see the values stored.